 Gallery Exhibits and Black Artists

 During the month of June, many galleries and museums host Juneteenth-inspired exhibits.
-These might include:
+These might include:-

 - Abstract works exploring the feeling of freedom